Where did HIV come from?

 Knowing this, means we can say that HIV most likely came from monkeys and chimpanzees with SIVcpv.
 A small change in the SIV’s DNA meant that this virus became able to be passed from chimpanzees and monkeys to humans.

-It’s likely that the first humans caught the virus either by eating monkeys and Chimpanzees that were infected with SIV or by getting their blood in wounds that they got while hunting.
-There are a lot of myths around the origins of HIV, with people saying that HIV was created in a lab by scientists or that it was a punishment from God.
+It’s likely that the first humans caught the virus either by eating monkeys and chimpanzees that were infected with SIV or by getting their blood in wounds that they got while hunting.
+There are a lot of myths around the origins of HIV, with people saying that HIV was created in a lab by scientists or that it was a punishment from God - these myths are not true.

 What is a virus?